Last Updated on December 23, 2020 by Janet Frost

-In the U.S. we visit the pumpkin farm, corn maze or apple orchard during our autumn festivities, but do you think to add these to your travel itineraries?
+We visit the pumpkin farm, corn maze or apple orchard during our autumn festivities, but do you think to add these to your travel itineraries year round?

-Agritourism meets the current demand for fresh, sustainable and local.
+Agritourism blends well with the current demand for fresh, sustainable and local produce.
 Discovering the source and producers of these products adds great value to any travel experience.
 Let’s start with food and drink:

 Cheese-making is an ancient and mysterious art.
 It makes sense that regions boasting a large dairy production is where you find cheese trails.
 Conveniently these regions are usually full of wine offerings also.